CodeAlamin2024/DataScience-Project/README.md

 ## Analyzing Trading Strategy Backtesting Data to Evaluate Performance and Predict Profitability

 ## Overview
-This project applies data science methodologies to analyze trading strategy backtesting data.
-The goal is to identify which factors most strongly influence profitability and risk while developing predictive understanding for future trades.
-It demonstrates how data-driven approaches can enhance trading decision-making and strategy optimization.
+This project applies data science techniques to evaluate the performance of a Forex trading system known as the Candle Range Theory (CRT).
+The main goal is to identify which factors influence trade profitability and whether the strategy demonstrates consistent, statistically measurable edges across different market conditions.
+The project follows an end-to-end data science pipeline—from cleaning and preprocessing backtesting data to conducting exploratory data analysis (EDA), hypothesis testing, and building predictive models.

 ---